SonTrungTo/LaTeX_tutorial/README.md

-# Projects in LaTeX, written in TeX
+# Projects in LaTeX, which is a set of marocs in TeX
 This repository contains all of my projects and writings in several fields, including, but not limited to, LaTeX type writings,...